sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 Fig. 2: Heatmaps for specific event-types: A) clearance-, dribble- and duel-related events, B) foul-related events, C) pass-related events, D) shot-related events, E) goalkeeper-releated events
 </p>

-The heatmaps show at first glance that influence of the specific types on the result columns is widely spreaded: Some of the events have a positive impact on a specific result column, represented by a positive value and in a rather bright color, while other events have a negative impact with values below 0.
+The heatmaps show at first glance that the influence of the specific types on the result columns is widely spreaded: Some of the events have a positive impact on a specific result column, represented by a positive value and in a rather bright color, while other events have a negative impact with values below 0.
 More important, some events have a rather large impact on the result with values >0.2 or <-0.2, while others have a rather minimal impact on the results columns since their values are close to 0.

 To clarify this, let us take a closer look on some specific cells of the heatmap E for some of the goalkeeper-related event types.
 [Fig. 3](#Fig3) displays them.